-- COS 161 is optional in AOT - OAD 101 may be challenged - A minimum grade of "C" in the Cosmetology courses is required for a student to enroll in Cosmetology courses for the next term and for graduation. - Students may not switch between day and evening programs except at the beginning of a term and on a space available basis. - TB Skin Test required for participation in Cosmetology program. - Students that withdraw from the Cosmetology program must re-enter within a period of 12 months or start over with first term Cosmetology courses.
+- A minimum grade of "C" in the Cosmetology courses is required for a student to enroll in Cosmetology courses for the next term and for graduation. - Students may not switch between day and evening programs except at the beginning of a term and on a space available basis. - TB Skin Test required for participation in Cosmetology program. - Students that withdraw from the Cosmetology program must re-enter within a period of 12 months or start over with first term Cosmetology courses.